Protecting You After Your Employment Has Been Terminated

 Discrimination And Wrongful Termination

 Federal and state law prohibits employers from discriminatorily selecting employees for layoff on a variety of bases, including race, gender, disability, color, national origin, religion, pregnancy or in retaliation for opposing such discrimination or participating in a discrimination proceeding.
 An employee who believes he or she was selected for lay off on an unlawful, discriminatory or retaliatory basis may bring a claim under state and/or federal law in a variety of agencies and courts.
-For more information, go to http://www.eeoc.gov.
+For more information, visit the website for the Equal Employment Opportunity Commission.

 Severance Agreements And Final Paychecks